gitlabhq/gitlabhq/doc/user/group/index.md

 > For a list of words that are not allowed to be used as group names see the
 > [reserved names](../reserved_names.md).

-To create a new Group:
+To create a new Group, either:

 - In the top menu, click **Groups** and then **Your Groups**, and click the green button **New group**.